 4. The NF Service Consumer sends a service request for the specific service to the SCP.
 The service request includes the access token as received in step 2, and may include the NF Service Consumer client credentials assertion as defined in clause 13.3.8.

-5. The SCP selects a NF Service Producer instance, performs the API root modifications and forwards the received request to the selected NF Service Producer instance.
+5. The SCP may verify the NF Service Consumer client credentials assertion as defined in clause 13.3.8.
+If the verification successes, the SCP selects a NF Service Producer instance, performs the API root modifications and forwards the received request to the selected NF Service Producer instance.
 The request contains the access token and may contain the NF Service Consumer client credentials assertion if received in step 4.

 6. To authorize the access, the NF Service Producer authenticates the service consumer NF using one of the methods described in clause 13.3.2.2 and if successful, it validates the access token as described in clause 13.4.1.1 by verifying the signature and checking if the requested service is part of the token's scope.